CrumrineCoder/Bard-Release/README.md

 * Keep source when searching for tag
 * Don't get every post for all posts

+Improvements:
+* Don't reload all posts when updating one
+* Iterations - tag a song as Final Fantasy 8 or 7, or Silent Hill 1, or 2 etc.
+* Handle non-Youtube links (like soundcloud)
+* Only get tags when needed, don't get all at once.
+* Loading screens
+* Highlight tags that are being searched for
+* Sort tags by popularity
+* Formatting issue of songs.
+* Drafts/unlisted playlists for broken links.
+* SCSS cleanup
+* Check if video is valid
+* Break down Post component
+* Check sources doesn't need to call the backend everytime.
+* Responsive
+* Video game OST vs songs
+* all tags should be checked in lowercase, even if written in upper.
+* Don't clear sources when searching for a tag

+Bugs:
+* Entering "winter\" breaks the textbox when adding a tag because of regular expressions
+* 404
+* Whimsical has no results but returns everything
+* Fix success inconsistency in header, need to sort out the response and redux structure

 Features to Add:
 * Song-boards
 * Chrome Add-On to add a song from a Youtube page and tag it